anisurrahman072/React-Native-Advanced-Guide/New-Architecture/New-Architecture-in-depth.md

 3. The **Mount** phase

 I have created a Flow chart of **how the Fabric Render Pipeline works**.
 Look a bit into it 👇.
-Don’t be too much into it now as we are going to discuss in details about these 3 phase below 🚀
+Don’t be too much into it now as we are going to discuss in detail these 3 phases below 🚀

 ![](https://cdn-images-1.medium.com/max/2000/1*EcNF1tILs1MGT54YhrW7UQ.png)